Jaylen Waddle Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Matchup vs. New England

-- Waddle put up 61 receiving yards in his single career matchup against the Patriots, 1.5 fewer than his over/under for Sunday's game.
+- Waddle racked up 61 receiving yards in his single career matchup against the Patriots, 2.5 fewer than his over/under for Sunday's game.

-- Waddle caught a touchdown pass in that contest against the Patriots.
+- Waddle caught a touchdown pass in that matchup against the Patriots.

-- The Patriots are giving up 208.0 passing yards per game this season, the NFL's third-ranked pass defense.
+- The Patriots have the NFL's third-ranked pass defense this season, yielding 208.0 yards per game through the air.

 - At 1.3 passing TDs conceded per game, the Patriots defense is ranked fourth in the league.